 - Be sure all employees read and sign the company manual or policy book.
 Creating a manual takes time, so be sure that it's read and signed by every employee.
 This helps to eliminate potential problems from employees being unaware of the policy.

 - Everyone likes to have a voice.
 Have employees included in HR department discussions to review procedures and talk about ideas to improve the office environment.
 HR meetings are a great way of offering a venue for voicing concerns and constructive ideas.
 Communicate to the staff the importance of managing days off, and how it directly affects the company.
 Be sure they understand that managing absence isn't personal; it helps the organization's wellbeing.
 You are all (hopefully) working toward the same goal: company growth and stability.

-Be Aware of Legal Requirements
+Be Aware of Legal Requirements for Paid Leave

 Make sure your HR department is aware of your state and federal regulations based on the size of your organization.
 For example, in states like Arizona, sick leave laws are in place to require paid sick time off for employees and those requirements vary based on a company's employee count.